smasky/UQPyL/README.md

 1. **Comprehensive Sensitivity Analysis and Optimization**: Implements widely used sensitivity analysis methodologies and optimization algorithms.
 2. **Running History and Result Save**: Enable users to track and save the history and results of their running.
 3. **Advanced Surrogate Modeling**: Integrates diverse surrogate models and auto-tunning technique to enhance these model performances.
-4. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly. (✅**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ), **if you have interest, please contact us to collaborate.**).
+4. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly. (✅**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ).
+So, **if you have interest, please contact us to collaborate.**).
 5. **Modular and Extensible Architecture**: Encourages and facilitates the development of novel methods or algorithms by users, aligning with our commitment to openness and collaboration. (**We appreciate and welcome contributions**)

 ## Installation